input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 ## Interoperability

 * Deterministic CBOR encoding is required for all payloads and manifests.
-  CIDs MUST be CIDv1; CID arrays must contain their binary representations.
+* CIDs MUST be CIDv1;
+* CID arrays must contain their binary representations.
-* PoC CID restriction: Document CIDs MUST be CIDv1 with multihash sha2-256 (32-byte digest).
+* PoC CID restriction:
+    * Document CIDs MUST be CIDv1 with multihash sha2-256 (32-byte digest).
-  Other multihash functions are not accepted in this version.
+    * Other multihash functions are not accepted in this version.
-* SMT hashing MUST be BLAKE3-256 exactly as specified; mixing hash functions will produce incompatible roots and proofs.
+* SMT hashing MUST be BLAKE3-256 exactly as specified;
+    * mixing hash functions will produce incompatible roots and proofs.

 ## Extensibility

 * New optional fields may be added to payload maps.
-  Unknown optional fields MUST be ignored.
+* Unknown optional fields MUST be ignored.

-## Conformance and Test Vectors

-* Provide fixtures for `.new`, `.syn`, `.dif`, and a small SMT set (TBD in repository).

 ## References